Lok Virsa Museum: Pakistan National Museum of Ethnology

 The Pakistan National Museum of Ethnology (or Folk Heritage Museum) was originally established in 1982 as the "Folk Art Museum".
 The museum showcases Pakistan's multicultural society by displaying history and living traditions of the various ethnic groups of Pakistan from all corners of the country.
 The museum covers an area of 20,000 square feet and in 2004 underwent renovations and was renamed.
 The museum is open from 10:00 am to 7:00 pm from Sunday to Thursday and Saturday.
 On Friday, the museum closes for one hour between 1:00 pm to 2:00 pm.
 The museum is closed on Mondays.

 It displays the cultural heritage of Pakistani people.
 The living style of the different areas of Pakistan is exhibited here in statues, pictures, pottery, music and textile work.
 Lok Virsa is the finest cultural museum in Pakistan.
 It showcases art works that help in preserving the living folk and traditional culture and crafts of Pakistan.
 It is located near Shakarparian Hills and has a large display of embroidered costumes, jewellery, woodwork, metalwork, block printing, ivory and bone work.
 Traditional architecture facades exhibiting such skills as fresco, mirror work and marble inlay; tile, mosaic and stucco tracery are also displayed.
 Adjacent to the Lok Virsa Museum, the Lok Virsa Heritage Reference Library is well equipped with resource data on ethnography, anthropology, folk music, art, history and crafts.
 Books on culture, heritage, audio and video-cassettes of folk and classical vocal and instrumental music are available for sale at Lok Virsa's sales centre.

 This museum is highly recommended to school teachers to arrange and plan their field trips so that their students can learn to appreciate art, culture and their heritage.
-A great place to visit for families and their out-of-town visiting guests.
+A great place to visit for families with their children and their out-of-town visiting guests.